Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 The cost of a Medicare Advantage plan varies depending on the plan you select.
 Medicare Advantage enrollees pay the Medicare Part B premium ($174.70/month for most beneficiaries in 2024), although some Medicare Advantage plans cover a portion of this cost for their enrollees.8

-Across all Medicare Advantage plans, the average premium is about $18.50/month in 2024.9 in addition to the cost of Medicare Part B. But two-thirds of 2024 Medicare Advantage plans with integrated Medicare Part D prescription drug coverage (MA-PDs) are “zero premium” plans.10 This means that they don’t charge a monthly premium and enrollees only have to pay the premium for Medicare Part B.
+Across all Medicare Advantage plans, the average premium is about $18.23/month in 2024, and is projected to decrease to $17/month in 2025.9 (Note that this premium is in addition to the cost of Medicare Part B.) But two-thirds of 2024 Medicare Advantage plans with integrated Medicare Part D prescription drug coverage (MA-PDs) are “zero premium” plans.10 This means that they don’t charge a monthly premium and enrollees only have to pay the premium for Medicare Part B.

 Average MA-PD premiums tend to be lower for HMOs versus PPOs.
-In 2023, KFF reported that the average HMO MA-PD had a premium of $14/month, whereas the average local PPO had a premium of $17/month and the average regional PPO had a premium of $46/month.11
+In 2024, KFF reported that the average HMO MA-PD had a premium of $12/month, whereas the average local PPO had a premium of $16/month and the average regional PPO (which represents a very small share of enrollment) had a premium of $55/month.11

 The majority (56%) of 2024 Medicare Advantage plans are HMOs, although this is down from 71% in 2017.
 Local PPOs account for 42% of plans in 2024, up from 24% in 2017.
 Regional PPOs are rare, accounting for just 1% of plans in 2024.12